alliejones/alliejon.es/src/posts/2014-03-02-thoughts-on-debugging-javascript-part-two.markdown

 from_jekyll: true
 ---

+import { Link } from "gatsby";

-Following up my <Link to="/blog/2014/02/23/thoughts-on-debugging-javascript/">dev tools lovefest</Link>, I have some more advice on debugging JavaScript, including some approaches I find helpful and editor features worth learning.
+Following up my [dev tools lovefest](/blog/2014/02/23/thoughts-on-debugging-javascript/), I have some more advice on debugging JavaScript, including some approaches I find helpful and editor features worth learning.
 First, some strategy:

 ## Develop a theory